This is Major Tom to Ground Control

 Jake woke to the sound of insects.
 There must have been a hundred of them circling the top of the shelter.
 Usually there was only a few of them.
 The rain must have lured them in and now they were crowded around the tiny gaps in the roof.
 He wondered why they didn’t try and sting him.
 It seemed they were as afraid of him as he was of them.
 He opened the wire mesh door of the shelter and looked out at the dew settling on the grass.
 The silence outside was unsettling.
 He decided that he had to get used to the idea that he could be here for a long time and started to walk toward some mountains that were in the same direction as the rising sun.

 He had no compass so he knew he had to be careful.
 Much of the area he walked through was full of tall thin grass up that grew wild and bent easily under his boots.
 There were plenty of insects around that hovered over the grass and that flew away as he approached.
 He let his hands rest on top of the grass and wondered why he hadn't stopped on any of the other planets that were uninhabited and just taken the time to wander freely.
-Of course it was strictly against the regulations of BP.
-If all of there employees decided to wander around like this who knew what might happen.
+Of course, it was strictly against the regulations of BP.
+If all of their employees decided to wander around like this who knew what might happen.
 He grinned to himself and thought about all the times he had to be polite to his boss and all the other scum he worked with just to keep his job.
 If only they could see him now as free and happy as he had ever been.
 He stopped walking and his smile broadened.
 It was true he was feeling so peaceful right now.
 He looked around at the tall grass and made his way to a small cluster of trees to his right to take a rest for a moment.
 It would only take him about ten minutes to get there.

 Half an hour later he reached the trees.
 The sky was clear and the weather humid.
 He had forgotten how such a flat stretch of ground could let you misjudge the distance of objects.
 Even though he was sweating and starting to breath heavily he still felt pretty good.
 Not bad for a guy who was almost forty and had lived off nothing but space food for the last couple of years while working for BP.